aleluiacarol/aleluiacarol/README.md

  - :round_pushpin: I live in Braga, Portugal
  - :mortar_board: I’m a bachelor in Marketing
  - :scroll: Before I started coding, I thought I would be a UX designer and I actually have UX certifications
- - :globe_with_meridians: I've been an exchange student in Canada and Malta
+ - :world_map:	 I've been an exchange student in Canada and Malta

 ---